ManavMehta-Official/Knights-and-Knaves/index.md

 ### Project Installation

 This project is open to all and is free of cost.
 All my source code is available in the [Project Repository]().
-You either download from there or you can [Click here]() to directly download. <br>
+You can either download from there or you can [Click here]() to directly download. <br>
 Once you download, unzip the file.
 You will find a folder named `Knights and Knaves`, that is the project directory.
 Inthe project directory you will find 2 files, `logic.py` and `puzzle.py`.

 ### Understanding the modules and the files